 “Warehouse” shall mean the place where the purchased Product shall be stored

-“Warehouse Manager” shall mean the company that manages the Warehouse
+“Warehouse Manager” shall mean the company - partner of Vindome that manages the Warehouse

 “Delivery” shall mean the process of delivery of the Product selected by the User

 Changes to these terms and conditions.
 The Owner reserves the right to modify these T&C at any time, informing Users by publishing a notice within VINDOME.
 Users who continue to use VINDOME after the publication of the changes accept the new T&C in their entirety.